davidemesso/OnlyColoredBeacons/README.md

 ### How to install

-Just put the main folder inside your resourcepacks folder in .minecraft, and the pack will appear in game menu.
+Just put the main folder or the zip inside your resourcepacks folder in .minecraft, and the pack will appear in game menu.